derwinmcgeary/FizzBuzz/README.md

-Hi TAFFAZZEL,
+# Hi TAFFAZZEL,

 This is my FizzBuzz

-compile with javac FizzBuzz.java
+Compile with javac FizzBuzz.java

-Thanks
+Thanks,

 D